Aircampus-in/Curriculum/README.md

 # ***Curriculum***

-## Javascript
+## Git & GitHub

-You will learn all the basics of programming like- variable,conditional statements, loops etc to build a strong foundation of programming knowledge.
+You will learn repositories (forking and cloning and the difference between them), commits, branching & merging, issues & rull requests (GitHub), and Git commands (with common flags)

 ## HTML and CSS

-You will learn about all the basics of HTML and CSS and learn to build a basic layout of a website.
+You will learn about all about HTML and CSS and learn to build a basic layout of a website.
+In this module you will build different layout of website to use the designs in JavaScript module to make it functional

+## JavaScript

+You will learn all the concepts of programming like - variable, conditional statements, loops etc to build a strong foundation of programming knowledge.
+In this module you will also build small projects to understand implementation of programming concepts.

 ## Advanced JavaScript